The ambient background noise of chirping crickets can be soothing on a warm summer evening as you relax on the veranda.

 This method will kill most crickets within a minute of contact with the vinegar.

-If you don't have any vinegar available you can also use salt water, salt water is slightly less effective than vinegar so you should increase the ratio of salt to water to 6oz per quart.
+If you don’t have any vinegar available you can also use salt water, salt water is slightly less effective than vinegar so you should increase the ratio of salt to water to 6oz per quart or roughly 170ml per liter.

-Lemon juice can also work well, mix it at a ratio of 4oz per quart and repeat the process above.
+Lemon juice can also work well, mix it at a ratio of 4oz per quart (roughly 110ml per liter) and repeat the process above.

 Like many insects, crickets hate essential oils.